 You’ve just received an offer — or maybe even more than one.
+Exciting?
+Absolutely.
+But knowing how to evaluate and respond to offers is about more than the number at the bottom of the page.

-Watch: How to Evaluate and Respond to Offers
+Watch: How to Evaluate and Respond to Offers on Your Home

 Price matters — but it’s only one piece of the puzzle.
+When you receive an offer on your home, you also need to evaluate:

-- Financing type (Conventional, FHA, VA — and whether the buyer is pre-approved)
+- Financing type — Conventional, FHA, VA, and whether the buyer is pre-approved

 - Escalation clauses and how they’re triggered